akdsco/zapp-task/README.md

   - There is a better way of dealing with it, run out of time to manage it better
 - DataGrid component resize is funky, letting that be (time constraint)
   - destroying and reinitializing the entire DataGrid on each resize, sad, but MUI charges for `useGridApiRef()` usage
+- not best UX when you already have a valid csv loaded in the input (and uploaded to DB) and then load unsupported file
+  - doubled up past success "notification" & "error" at the same time